docker-archive/classicswarm/docs/install-manual.md

 This example uses the Docker Hub based `token` discovery service.
 Log into **each node** and do the following.

 1. Start the Docker daemon with the `-H` flag.
-This ensures that the Docker remote API on *Swarm Agents* is available over TCP for the *Swarm Manager*.
+This ensures that the Docker remote API on *Swarm Agents* is available over TCP for the *Swarm Manager*, as well as the standard unix socket which is available in default docker installs.

-		$ docker daemon -H tcp://0.0.0.0:2375
+		$ docker daemon -H tcp://0.0.0.0:2375 -H unix:///var/run/docker.sock

 	> **Note**: versions of docker prior to 1.8 used the `-d` flag instead of the `docker daemon` subcommand.